UniMath/agda-unimath/src/real-numbers/inequality-real-numbers.lagda.md

       reflects-leq-rational-ℤ x y (reflects-leq-real-ℚ x≤y)
 ```

-### The canonical map from natural numbers to the reals preserves and reflects inequality
+### The inclusion of the natural numbers into the reals preserves and reflects inequality

 ```agda
 module _